 Each crew member is expected to take part in all the daily responsibilities aboard including steering, navigating, standing watch, cooking, and anchoring, to name a few.
 And despite a full curriculum of daily lessons, practical skills training, and drills, I’m sure we will find time for a dip in the chilly waters or a mountain hike, and trip out to the Gulf of Maine’s banks & ledges where marine mammals come to feed in summer months.View Schedule

 No experience is required, only an adventurous spirit and desire to learn.
-Because we want to keep the training effective and highly personal, we are limiting the crew size to only four.
+Because we want to keep the training effective and highly personal, we are limiting the crew size to only four or five.
 Apply early to reserve your berth.

 Here’s a video we put together of a recent training delivery.
 The idea for Morse Alpha Sail Training Expeditions grew from our training deliveries, and this video should give you an idea of what you can expect.